 We also talk about snow-shoeing around their farm, winter events that are happening … and how they are doing wine tasting safely.

 So grab a glass of your favorite vino and enjoy this great episode!

-Cliff Duvernois: [00:00:00] hello, ladies and gentlemen, welcome to the show on your host cliff do Vinwan.
+Cliff Duvernois: [00:00:00] hello, ladies and gentlemen, welcome to the show on your host Cliff DuVernois.
 And today we have the honor of being joined by yet another great vineyard located up in the traverse city area.
-And we’re privileged to have Sherry Fenton with us.
+And we’re privileged to have Sherri Fenton with us.
 She is the managing owner of black star farms, Sherry, how are you?